Before you buy a walking frame, consider the points below:

 - Indoor walking frames give you additional support if your balance, strength or stamina are affected by an illness or a long-term condition

-- A physiotherapist can advise if a wheeled or non-wheeled frame is appropriate
+- A therapist can advise if a wheeled or non-wheeled frame is appropriate

-- A non-wheeled walking frame has 4 rubber ferrules at the base of the frame for support when walking on hard floors and carpet.
-A non-wheeled walking frame offers good support if you are only partial weight-bearing while walking
+- A non-wheeled walking frame has 4 rubber ferrules at the base of the frame for support when walking indoors.
+A non-wheeled walking frame offers good support if you are only partial or non-weight-bearing while walking

-- A wheeled walking frame has 2 small wheels at the front and 2 rubber ferrules at the back and is useful to give support on hard floors and carpets, when you are walking with a normal walking pattern
+- A wheeled walking frame has 2 small wheels at the front and 2 rubber ferrules at the back and is useful to give support when walking indoors

 - Glides can be fitted to the rear ferrules of wheeled walking frames, to give a smoother movement on carpets.
-Glides are not safe for use on hard floors
+If using glides on smooth surfaces, be aware this can make the frame move more quickly and safety should be considered

-- Walking frames have plastic hand grips but are also available with forearm supports
+- Walking frames have plastic hand grips but specialist frames are also available with forearm supports

 - A net bag can be fitted to the walking frame to carry light items around at home